tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

 #### Kinesis Scaling

-* Kinesis Opeerations - Adding Shards (Increase Throughput)
+* Kinesis Operations - Adding Shards (Increase Throughput)
   * Also called "Shard Splitting"
   * Can be used to increase the Stream capacity (1 MB/s data in per shard)
   * Can be used to divide a "hot shard"